passware/opencl-dynamic-sys/README.md

 ## Usage

-You do *not* need to install any OpenCL hardware driver(s) to run your code which depends on `opencl-dynamic-sys-rs` library.
+You do *not* need to install any OpenCL hardware driver(s) to run your code which depends on `opencl-dynamic-sys` library.

 Just include the library in the `dependencies` section in your `Cargo.toml` file:
 ```